-Less than a quarter of the population to participate in clinical trials of antiretroviral drugs are women, potentially limiting the generalizability of the findings, according to a systematic review published in 1 edition of FebruaryJournal of Acquired Immune Deficiency Syndromes.
+Less than a quarter of the population participating in clinical trials of antiretroviral drugs are women, potentially limiting the possibility of generalizations of the findings, according to a systematic review published in the February 1 Journal of acquired immunodeficiency syndromes.

-Translated by Claudio Souza, the original Roger Pebody inWomen under-represented in HIV clinical trials in 12 February 2016
+Translated by Cláudio Souza, from the original by Roger Pebody in Women under-represented in HIV clinical trials in 12 February 2016